October 15, 2009

 -

-"Studies in the Palestinian Vocalization of Hebrew", in Essays
+"Studies in the Palestinian Vocalization of

-on the Ancient Semitic World, Edited by J.W.
+Edited by J.W.
 Wevers and D.B.
 Redford.
-Toronto: University of

-Toronto Press, pp. 51-100, 1970.
+Toronto: University of Toronto Press, pp. 51-100, 1970a.

 - Biblical Texts with Palestinian Pointing and Their Accents, Missoula, MO: Scholars Press, 1977.

-- "The Development of sĕgôl in an Open Syllable as a Reflex of' *a: An Exercise in Descriptive Phonology", in Linguistics and Biblical Hebrew, Edited by Walter R. Bodine, Winona Lake, IN: Eisenbrauns, pp. 17-28.
+- "The Development of sĕgôl in an Open Syllable as a Reflex of' *a: An Exercise in Descriptive Phonology", in Linguistics and Biblical Hebrew, Edited by Walter R. Bodine, Winona Lake, IN: Eisenbrauns, pp. 17-28, 1992.

 Rezetko, R., "Dating Biblical Hebrew: Evidence from Samuel-Kings and Chronicles," in Young 2004, pp. 215-250.